al11588/FlaskVueJSBoilerplate/README.md

 # Description:

 This boilerplate code uses Flask, Vue JS, Axios, and the Advice API.
 You can use Jinja2 with Vue JS to show data on your HTML pages.
+The [Advice API] gives new advice randomly.

 # Use: